pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

 #### <a id="scan-template"></a> ScanTemplate

-A ScanTemplate defines the PodTemplateSpec to be used by a Job to run a particular scan (image or source).
-When an ImageScan or SourceScan is instantiated by the supply chain, they reference these templates which must live in the same namespace as the workload with the names matching the ones
+A ScanTemplate defines the PodTemplateSpec used by a Job to run a particular scan (image or source).
+When the supply chain initiates an ImageScan or SourceScan, they reference these templates which must live in the same namespace as the workload with the names matching the following:
-below:

 - source scanning (`blob-source-scan-template`)
 - image scanning (`private-image-scan-template`)

-If you are targeting a namespace that does not match the one configured in the Tanzu Application Platform profiles, for example if `grype.namespace` is not the same as the one you are writing the workload to, you can install these in such namespace by making use of the `tanzu package install` command as described in [Install Supply Chain Security Tools - Scan](../scst-scan/install-scst-scan.md):
+If you are targeting a namespace that does not match the one configured in the Tanzu Application Platform profiles, for example, if `grype.namespace` is not the same as the one you are writing the workload to, you can install these in such namespace by making use of the `tanzu package install` command as described in [Install Supply Chain Security Tools - Scan](../scst-scan/install-scst-scan.md):